lazlowa/pypz-python/_sources/core/data_transfer.rst.txt

    ChannelWriter-ChannelReader N-1

-The reason is that from `ChannelInputPort` perspective you have certain expectations w.r.t. records, so there is no reason to create different `ChannelReader` entities, because all the `ChannelWriters` shall meet your expectations.
-In other words, by invoking the `retrieve()` method on the `InputPortPlugin`, you will then get all the records from all the outputs anyhow.
+The reason is that from :class:`ChannelInputPort <pypz.abstracts.channel_ports.ChannelInputPort>` perspective you have certain expectations w.r.t. records, so there is no reason to create different :class:`ChannelReader <pypz.core.channels.io.ChannelReader>` entities, because all the :class:`ChannelWriter <pypz.core.channels.io.ChannelWriter>` shall meet your expectations.
+In other words, by invoking the :meth:`pypz.abstracts.channel_ports.ChannelInputPort.retrieve()` method, you will then get all the records from all the outputs anyhow.
 This means as well that you need to manually care for ordering, if you have such a requirement.

 Further information: